 Please contact Marn Frank with any questions about BATT content or resources.

-The two documents below describe Minnesota's combination of Common Core State Standards (CCSS) + CCRS Reading Foundational Skills 1-4, at Levels K-5.
+The documents below describe Minnesota's combination of Common Core State Standards (CCSS) + CCRS Reading Foundational Skills 1-4, at Levels K-5.
 The result is a complete and clear sequence for teaching alphabetics and fluency to adult readers at Beginning and Intermediate levels.
 Reading research and practice recommend balanced literacy instruction – emphasizing BOTH print and meaning-making skills.

 Florida Center for Reading Research (FCRR) - for Educators - offers FREE, reproducible student activities aligned with Common Core State Standards (CCSS) for Reading Foundational Skills (and other ELA standards).
 They are organized by grade levels (K-5), provide teacher pages outlining objectives/materials/steps, and include student pages without a childish appearance (aside from perhaps pictures and larger font).
 They align with College and Career Readiness Standards (CCRS) Reading Standards: Foundational Skills K-5: alphabet knowledge & phonological awareness (RF.2.), letter-sound correspondences, syllabication patterns, affixes, & roots (RF.3.), and reading with sufficient accuracy and fluency (RF.4.).